First Trimester Yoga – Benefits and Poses to Try

 How to Do

-• Get on all fours on a yoga mat.
-Your wrists should be in line with your shoulders and your knees in line with your hips.
+- Get on all fours on a yoga mat.
+Your wrists should align with your shoulders, and your knees in line with your hips.

-• Lift up the chin and chest and stare at the ceiling.
+- Lift the chin and chest and stare at the ceiling.

 Benefits

-This yoga asana helps purify the blood, rejuvenates the mind, promotes proper blood circulation and works as an effective stress-buster for pregnant women.
+This yoga asana helps purify the blood, rejuvenate the mind, promote proper blood circulation, and is an effective stress-buster for pregnant women.

 5. Viparita Karani

-Literally translates to ‘Legs Up The Wall Pose,’ this yoga asana helps rejuvenate the mind.
-It should be practised with caution during pregnancy and by resting the foot against a wall.
+Literally translating to ‘Legs Up The Wall Pose,’ this yoga asana is a safe and rejuvenating practice for the mind.
+It should be practised with utmost caution during pregnancy, ensuring the safety of both the mother and the baby and resting the foot against a wall.

 How to Do

-• Lie down on the floor, tuck the chin slightly into the chest and gently pull your shoulder blades towards each other while lifting your hips up.
+- Lie down on the floor, tuck your chin slightly into your chest, and gently pull your shoulder blades towards each other while lifting your hips up.

-• Support your hips on your hands, open up the chest and gently raise your legs and rest them against a wall.
+- Support your hips on your hands, open up your chest, gently raise your legs, and rest them against a wall.

 Benefits

-This yoga pose helps cure headaches, relieves menstrual cramps, and provides relief from lower back pain.
+This yoga pose helps cure headaches, relieve menstrual cramps, and relieve lower back pain.

 6. Tadasana

-Tadasana is a towering pose that resembles that of the mountains.
-It’s a standing yoga pose for Hatha Yoga beginners and doesn’t require to be practised on an empty stomach.
+Tadasana is a towering pose that resembles the mountains.
+It’s a standing yoga pose for Hatha Yoga beginners and doesn’t require practising on an empty stomach.

 How to Do

-• Lift your ankles by strengthening the inner arches and visualize white light passing through them.
+- Lift your ankles by strengthening the inner arches and visualise white light passing through them.

-• Look up, breathe in and stretch the shoulders, arms, and chest.
-Raise your heels with bodyweight on toes, hold for a few seconds, exhale, and release.
+- Look up, breathe in, and stretch the shoulders, arms, and chest.
+Raise your heels with your body weight on your toes, hold for a few seconds, exhale, and release.

 Benefits